 One obvious idea is to save some dough is to buy a previously used bat.
-Sites, like ebay, always have used bats up for auction and almost always for appealing deals.
-But those discounts come with a cost named no warranty, damaged goods and dealing with novice sellers.
-Despite these and other legit reasons to not buy used, here are a few insights to consider when pulling the trigger on a 'used' bat.
+Sites, like ebay, often have used bats up for auction at remarkable discounts.
+But those discounts come with a cost in the name of no warranty, damaged goods and dealing with novice sellers.
+Despite these and other legit reasons to not buy used, here are a few insights to consider when pulling the trigger on a ‘used’ bat.

 No matter if you’re buying new or used, the market prices for bats fluctuate.
 The price curve almost always bottoms out a few days and weeks before manufacturers release their new version of the bat.
 For baseball this is the last few weeks of July through August.
 Fastpitch is closer to June.

 Often, vendors looking to produce some shelf space dramatically reduce their prices to move some boxes.
-It is not uncommon to get bats at 50% of their 'in season' price during this short window.
-During this frenzy, check a place like Amazon, Closeoutbats & JustBats.com.
-If you are real clever, you'll find these vendors also have eBay accounts where they really unload prices.
+It is not uncommon to get bats at 50% of their ‘in season’ price during this short window.
+During this frenzy, check a place like justbats.com old inventory, closeoutbats or amazon’s bat section to monitor.
+If you are real clever, you’ll find these vendors also have eBay accounts where they really unload prices.